-The 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Y-mAbs Therapeutics, Inc., will be held on Thursday, June 10, 2021 at 10:00 a.m., Eastern Time, virtually at the following website: https://web.lumiagm.com/257688918 (password: ymabs2021), and can be accessed by entering the 11-digit control number included on the proxy card.
+The 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Y-mAbs Therapeutics, Inc., will be held on Thursday, June 9, 2022 at 10:00 a.m., Eastern Time, virtually at the following website: https://web.lumiagm.com/257688918 (password: ymabs2022), and can be accessed by entering the 11-digit control number included on the proxy card.
 We recommend that you log in a few minutes before the Annual Meeting begins to ensure you are logged in when the meeting starts.
 The following items of business will be brought before the Stockholders at the Annual Meeting:

-- To elect three (3) Class III directors, Thomas Gad, Claus Juan Møller-San Pedro, M.D., PhD., and Johan Wedell-Wedellsborg, each nominated by our Board of Directors to serve for a three (3) year term to expire at the 2024 annual meeting of stockholders, each such nominee to hold office until his successor has been duly elected and qualified or until his earlier death, resignation or removal; - 2.
-To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021; - To approve a non-binding advisory vote on the compensation of the Company's named executive officers as disclosed in these proxy materials; - 4.
-To approve a non-binding advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers; and - To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.
+- 1. To elect two (2) Class I directors, Dr. Gérard Ber and David N. Gill, each nominated by our Board of Directors to serve for a three (3) year term to expire at the 2025 annual meeting of stockholders, each such nominee to hold office until his successor has been duly elected and qualified or until his earlier death, resignation or removal; - 2.
+To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022; - 3.
+To approve a non-binding advisory vote on the compensation of the Company's named executive officers as disclosed in these proxy materials; and - 4.
+To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.